You are currently viewing 3 Moving Hacks Worth A Second Glance You Should Know

 Consider packing and taking these personal items with you during your move:

 If you’re worried about safely packing a sentimental item, J.W.
-Cole & Sons of Florida Inc can make a special crate for it.
+Cole & Sons, Inc. of Florida can make a special crate for it.

 Call J.W.
-Cole & Sons of Florida Inc. at 239-694-3400 or contact us online today to learn more about their services.
+Cole & Sons, Inc. of Florida at 239-694-3400 or message us online today to learn more about their services.